r3x-tech/test-blinks/README.md

 5. Raid - server function to randomly raid storefronts
 6. Revive SPS - admin function to revive a storefront for debug purposes

-### Discord Bot
+### Twitter Bot
-server/discord.ts
+server/twitter.ts

-Small discord bot that can interact with storefronts
+Small twitter bot that can interact with a Rexagotchi

 ### Blink Server
 server/blink.ts

 Blink Server written with Hono that has a GET and POST for blinks

-### Raid Cron Job
-server/raid.ts

-Server that randomly attacks corporations